Pong: In popular culture

 The game is featured in episodes of television series including That '70s Show, King of the Hill and Saturday Night Live.
 In 2006, an American Express commercial featured Andy Roddick in a tennis match against the white, in-game paddle.
 Other video games have also referenced and parodied Pong; for example Neuromancer for the Commodore 64 and Banjo-Kazooie: Nuts & Bolts for the Xbox 360.
 The concert event Video Games Live has performed audio from Pong as part of a special retro "Classic Arcade Medley".
 Frank Black's song "Whatever Happened to Pong?" on the album Teenager of the Year references the game's elements.

 Dutch design studio Buro Vormkrijgers created a Pong-themed clock as a fun project within their offices.
 After the studio decided to manufacture it for retail, Atari took legal action in February 2006.
 The two companies eventually reached an agreement in which Buro Vormkrijgers could produce a limited number under license.
 In 1999, French artist Pierre Huyghe created an installation titled "Atari Light", in which two people use handheld gaming devices to play Pong on an illuminated ceiling.
 The work was shown at the Venice Biennale in 2001, and the Museo de Arte Contemporáneo de Castilla y León in 2007.
 The game was included in the London Barbican Art Gallery's 2002 Game On exhibition meant to showcase the various aspects of video game history, development, and culture.

+Beginning in 2012, Chuck E. Cheese's began referencing Pong as a part of the rebranding of the Chuck E. Cheese character.
+According to a backstory of the character published in 2014, Chuck E. won $50 in a Pong tournament and moved to New York City, where he eventually met the rest of the band members.